 Here are a couple of ways to get value for money with your Bali accommodation.

-5. If you are thinking about using Airbnb, you can sign up here to receive $35 Airbnb credit to go towards your stay.
+2. If you’re thinking about using Airbnb, you can sign up here to receive $50 Airbnb credit to go towards your stay.

 Booking Websites We Love

-Although we haven’t used it in Bali, only in Europe, we found Airbnb simple to use and a great way to look for alternative accommodation.
-In Bali, it’s great way to book villas/homes if you are travelling in a larger group and want to stay together.
+Airbnb is simple to use and a great way to look for alternative accommodation.
+In Bali, it’s a great way to book villas/homes if you are travelling in a larger group and want to stay together.

 Hotels We’ve Reviewed